holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_shapes/lesson_plan.md

             - Show "backpack" in scratch
         - Circle
 - Going to work in pairs
-    - Model good pair programming
-        - Watch me:
-            - What do you notice?
-        - Watch someone else:
-            - What do you notice?
+    - Explain expectations of navigator and driver
     - Pair programming theater
-    - Every ten minutes going to switch
+    - Every time finish problem, switch
 - Worksheet on Schoology
-    - Mid-way through, we're going to take a "thinking walk"
     - Go!
 - Class participation rubric
     - Walk through it